-Lacking true roots, it floats in mats just below the water surface.
+Though it lacks true roots, hornwort may be observed attached to the sediment by a holdfast-type structure or floating freely below the water surface.
 Stems grow up to 3 m long.
 Brittle, stiff leaves grow in whorls of 9 or 10.
 Whorls are denser toward the end of the stem.
 Leaves fork into linear, flat segments.
 Fine teeth grow on one side of the leaf margin.